TheOnceAndFutureSmalltalker/vehicle_detection/writeup.md

 First I will talk about the kinds of features that can be extracted from an image for use in a machine learning algorithm.
 There are three basic types, color histograms, spatial binning, and histogram of oriented gradients.

 ### Feature Extraction - Color Histograms
 The first of three types of feature extraction was a color histogram.
 This type of feature extraction counts the number of pixels falling within a certain range, or bin.
 This is done for each of the 3 channels.
 Below are the RGB histograms for an image of a car, a section of roag, a tree, and some sky.
 You can see that the car histograms are more complex and should be easy to delineate from the other three in a machine learning process.
-The code generating these images is in the jupyter notebook lane_detection.ipynb in the code cell with the same title as this section.
+The code generating these images is in the jupyter notebook vehicle_detection.ipynb in the code cell with the same title as this section.

 <br />
 <p align="center">